 Newman’s second regret in life was in regard to his only son, Scott.
 Scott spent most of his life in the custody of his mother, Newman’s first wife.
 He had a troubled upbringing, got in trouble in school, and ultimately dropped out of college.
 He also lived in the shadow of his father after becoming an actor and stuntman himself, saying once that, “They expect you to be like him, or they try to get to him through me … but I don’t have his blue eyes.
 I don’t have his talent.
 I don’t have anything that’s me.”

-Scott became an alcoholic and it was this, coupled with prescription drugs from a motorcycle accident and other illegal substances that contributed to his accidental overdose and death in 1978.
+Scott became an alcoholic and it was this, coupled with prescription medication from a motorcycle accident and other illegal substances that contributed to his accidental overdose and death in 1978.
 He was only 28 years old.
 Newman wished that he and his son had been closer.
-“I knew he drank too much and drugged himself, but I didn’t know how to open a door into him,” Newman later said.
+“I knew he drank too much and [medicated] himself, but I didn’t know how to open a door into him,” Newman later said.
 “I don’t think I ever hugged Scott or patted him on the arm or back or rump — the things fathers do.”

 More from us: James Cameron Regrets One Specific Scene In ‘Titanic’